 If you are not a talented writer yourself, then get help from a professional copywriter.
-They can write convincing texts for your listing (including bullet points and titles) that are likely to convert.
+They can write convincing texts for your listing (including bullet points and titles) that are appealing for customers.

-Making a listing attractive, both visually and textually, can be a science in itself, but basically it all boils down to these 6 key takeaways:
+Making a listing attractive, both visually and textually, can be a science in itself but basically what it all boils down to are these 6 key takeaways:

-- Make sure you choose a short, well-structured listing title that contains the most important features, USPs and keywords.
+- Listing Title – Make sure you choose a short, well-structured listing title that contains the most important features, USP and keywords.

-- Choose an outstanding and professionally shot (!) main image that catches the customer’s attention right away.
+- Main Image – Choose an outstanding and professional (!) main image that catches the customer’s attention right away.

-- Upload more high-quality product and lifestyle photos as well as infographics that show your product, its benefits, and possible uses, and make sure that the most important images fill the first slots so that they are directly displayed to the customer.
+- High-quality Photos – Upload more high-quality product and lifestyle photos as well as infographics that show your product, its benefits and how it can be used and make sure that the most important images fill the first slots so that they are directly displayed to the customer.

-- Product videos can be an absolute game-changer, so register your brand with Amazon Brand Registry and have quality videos produced which you can then add to your listing.
+- Product Videos – Videos can be an absolute game-changer, so register your brand with Amazon Brand Registry, produce quality videos and add them to your listing.

 Of course, the general perception and image of your brand also plays a big role.
 If you are already established in this product area, you should emphasize your brand name – this can be a great conversion driver.

 Another important factor influencing a customer’s decision to buy and thus, indirectly the success of your SEO on Amazon, are your product and purchase conditions.
-Product and purchase conditions include all elements that – as the name suggests – constitute the conditions of the purchase, including:
+Product and purchase conditions include all elements that – as the name suggests – constitute the conditions of the purchase: